 Study Guide for The Human Body in Health & Disease - Elsevier eBook on VitalSource (Retail Access Card), 7th Edition

-Reinforce your understanding of the concepts in Patton’s The Human Body in Health & Disease, 7th Edition!
-Corresponding to the chapters in the text, this study guide reviews essential medical terminology, concepts, and processes related to anatomy and physiology, and explains how our body systems function in health and disease.
+Reinforce student understanding of the concepts in Patton’s The Human Body in Health & Disease, 7th Edition!
+Corresponding to the chapters in the text, this study guide reviews essential medical terminology, concepts, and processes related to anatomy and physiology, and explains how body systems function in health and disease.
 Each chapter begins with a quick synopsis of the key points in the textbook chapter.
-A variety of exercises make it easy to review and apply key concepts, and labeling of anatomy drawings helps you learn anatomical terms and structures.
+A variety of exercises make it easier for students to review and apply key concepts, and labeling of anatomy drawings helps in learning anatomical terms and structures.

 - Know your Medical Terms feature helps you understand A&P by familiarizing you with the various word parts used in medical terminology, and reinforces the Language of Medicine word lists in The Human Body in Health & Disease.

 - A comprehensive review ensures that you understand the textbook’s core concepts and essential content.

 - Application questions promote critical thinking, asking you to apply textbook information to the real world.